VeryGoodOpenSource/dart_frog/packages/dart_frog/README.md

 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] [![License: MIT][license_badge]][license_link]

-A fast, minimalistic web framework for Dart 🎯
+A fast, minimalistic backend framework for Dart 🎯

 Developed with 💙 by [Very Good Ventures][very_good_ventures_link] 🦄

+## Experimental 🚧

+`dart_frog` is an experimental project under development and should not be used in production at this time.

 ## Quick Start 🚀